UKCloud/AzureStack/Users/PowerShell/Azure Site Recovery/README.md

 * Azure Stack PowerShell Modules 1.6.0 -> [Azure Stack Modules Install Guide](https://docs.ukcloud.com/articles/azure/azs-how-configure-powershell-users.html)

-## How to install it:
+## How to install it

-There is a installmodules.ps1 script that will install your modules.
+There is a InstallModules.ps1 script that will install your modules.

 ## How to use it